oriversegura/serverfans/README.md

 This Golang script its a simple way to use IPMITOOL to control the fan speeds of a server.
 IPMITOOL is a command-line interface for managing IPMI-compliant devices, including servers, workstations, and blade systems.

+Btw use Huh to to improve the visual interface
 ## Prerequisites

 - A server/workstation with IPMI support.